Menu

 JAS promotes sound conservation methods by helping restore wildlife habitat and by helping prevent pollution through education.
 We were instrumental in bringing back nesting Peregrine Falcons to downtown Jackson.
 We encouraged Consumers Energy to turn its headquarters’ lights out during migration.
 Our volunteers strive to provide a healthy marsh to encourage Sandhill Crane nesting at the Haehnle Sanctuary where hundreds of people and thousands of cranes congregate during the fall migration.

 We preserve outstanding wildlife areas by actively managing the Kate Palmer Sanctuary & the Phyllis Haehnle Memorial Sanctuary and educating the public through tours and events.
-JAS partners with the Michigan Audubon Society and National Audubon Society and other organizations that are working to conserve our natural resources and protect the environment.
+JAS partners with the Michigan Audubon Society and other organizations that are working to conserve our natural resources and protect the environment.

 NOT A MEMBER?
 Join now!